adobe/aepsdk-sample-app-android/README.md

 Follow the [documentation](Documentation/README.md) for using the messaging features.

 ### Advertising Identifier
-Follow the [documentation](Documentation/README.md#advertising-identifier) for using advertising identifier features.
+Follow the [documentation](Documentation/README.md#advertising-identifier) for enabling advertising identifier features.

 ## Contributing